Xglbrilliant/Department-Store-Purchasing-Management/README.md

 # Department-Store-Purchasing-Management
-## This is a department store wholesale procurement management system implemented using vue family bucket, element, echarts, etc.Its interface is written using express.
+## This is a department store wholesale procurement management system implemented using vue family bucket, element, echarts, WangEditor， etc.Its interface is written using express.

 ```
 // Project setup